Proposal Coordinator Career Path: 5 Strategies for Women to Advance to Director

-Strategy #1: Climb the Ladder, One Raised Hand at a Time 🙋♀️
+Strategy #1: Climb the Ladder From Proposal Coordinator Jobs, One Raised Hand at a Time 🙋♀️

 When Lucie Gordon started at the leading global asset manager, Federated Hermes, she was a college intern focused on creating marketing PowerPoints.
 Fast forward nine years later, and she’s held six different positions at the company.
 Advancing quickly from her first official role as RFP coordinator to associate director of proposal services. 🤯

 Her number one tip for climbing the ladder?
 Confidence.

 The statistics back up Lucie’s advice too.
 Surveys show that 98% of workers say they perform better when they feel confident.
 Plus, on average, self-confident workers earn up to $28,000 more annually (cha-ching).
 When you show up to work with a self-assured mindset, you’re more likely to raise your hand, jump in, and get noticed by leadership.